Cougar: They started it.

 - Gun AND Knife Porn: What the Losers are wagering while playing Liar's Poker.

 - Guns Akimbo: After overpowering the guards and forcing their van to crash, Clay pops out the back with a machine gun in each hand.

 - Hacked by a Pirate: Jensen often has to break into systems on a timetable, but if he's on his own schedule, he likes to work wearing a pirate hat.
 And only a pirate hat.

 - Heroic BSoD: Cougar's experiences at Fadhil's complex turn him from being as talkative as Jensen into the quiet type.

 - Heroic Sacrifice: Cougar, mortally wounded, stays behind on New Jerusalem with the nuke to take out Max and his entire army of lackies.

 - He Who Fights Monsters: Max was originally created to ensure and protect American dominance through less-than-legal means, but during a Villainous Breakdown he tries to order a nuclear strike on Washington.

 - Hidden Badass: Jensen.
 It shouldn't be hidden, since he is part of an elite Special Forces unit like the rest, but his demeanor, attitude, and tech support role make others underestimate him.
 And yet he's the one who finally kills Roque for good.

 - Hoist by His Own Petard: Oh man, where to start?
-The men who call in an airstrike on the team when they have grenades, just 'cause?
+The men who call in an airstrike on the team when they have grenades, just 'cause, only to find that Jensen reconfigured the strike's coordinates to on top of themselves?
 Or the Arab militant who accidentally fires an RPG in the air and doesn't notice until too late that it's coming back down?
 Or...you know what, just expect there to be a lot of them, complete with Oh, Crap! and This Is Gonna Suck moments.